incountry/sdk-nodejs/README.md

 }
 ```

-Below is the example of how you may use `write` method:
+Below you can find the example of how you can use the `write` method.

 ```typescript
 const recordData = {